 HRSA and ACL are encouraging aging and disability networks to begin to develop or build on their existing relationships with community health centers in order to work together on ways the mask and testing supply programs can support the needs of older adults and individuals with disabilities in the community.
 Building partnerships now will help to ensure that community providers participating in the HRSA mask and testing supply programs will be able to plan for aging and disability network partnerships as the programs expand.

-To learn more about HRSA's mask and testing supply programs, including new information as the programs expand, visit the Health Center COVID-19 N95 Mask Program and COVID-19 Testing Supply Program websites.
+To learn more about HRSA's mask and testing supply programs, including new information as the programs expand, visit the COVID-19 Testing Supply Program website.